On average, sump pump installation costs $300. However, the cost can be much higher. On the high-end, installing a sump pump costs $400 to $1,397.

 How long does it take to install a sump pump?

-What does a sump pump do?
+Is a sump pump necessary?